nitinkc/nitinkc.github.io/_posts/developerTools/2022-02-12-terminal-commands.md

 find . -name "*.java" -print0 | xargs -0 -J % cp % destinationFolder
 ```

-## Networking
-* ```ifconfig``` ("interface configure") - to display and configure network interface parameters
-* ping - to send a test packet to another computer (amusing article about the history of this * command)
-* traceroute - to see the route taken by packets across a network
-* host - to find out the IP address corresponding to a hostname or viceversa
-* curl - to download contents of a document via a URL
-* ftp - command-line FTP client
-* ssh ("secure shell") - remote login to another computer

 ## Processes
 * ps ("process status") - to see detailed info about the processes running
 * top - to get a summary of the processes running and resource consumption